 The key to obtain damages is evidence.
 If the patentee can collect qualified evidence to prove his loss or the infringer's illegal gains due to the infringement, the courts will be happy to support the plaintiff's claim on damages, as proven in some exemplary cases.
-The problem is that in China it is very difficult to collect such evidence by the plaintiff itself, and China does not have a full-fledged discovery procedure like the American law.
-To improve the situation, China's courts encourage the plaintiffs to make best use of the evidence rules, and to shift the burden of proof to the defendant in some circumstances such as "obstruction of evidence".
+The problem is that in China it is very difficult for the plaintiff to collect such evidence all by itself, and China does not have a full-fledged discovery procedure like the American law.
+To address the problem, China's courts encourage the plaintiffs to make best use of the evidence rules, and to shift the burden of proof to the defendant in some circumstances such as "obstruction of evidence".